Hannah-Wanjau/-SolidWorks-Portifolio/README.md

-These are SolidWorks Sheet Metal designs and fabrication drawings for the outer casing of an ice making machine.
+The first folder contains designs and fabrication drawings for an Ice making machine casing, while the second folder contains designs derived from Cerified Solidworks Associate (CSWA) practice exam questions.
+Unless otherwise stated, the CAD files have been created by Hannah Wanjau.